 Signs Your Home Needs Air Sealing

-Excess dust, especially in rooms that are located below the attic
+There is excess dust, especially in rooms located below the attic.

 Boost Comfort & Increase Insulation Performance with Air Sealing

 Air leakage can account for as much as a 30% loss in energy — both in winter and summer — by allowing conditioned indoor air to leak out and outside air to leak in.
 It also undermines the effective of your insulation and allows outside contaminants like pollen, dirt, and excess moisture to seep in, harming your home’s indoor air quality.